-- ▲ Bonuses, - Consulting or other self-employment income, - U.S. Treasury bill income, and - Retirement plan distributions, to the extent they won't be subject to early-withdrawal penalties and aren't required.
+- ▲ Bonuses, - income,

+- U.S. Treasury bill income, and - Retirement plan distributions, to the extent they won't be subject to early-withdrawal penalties and aren't required.
 (See page 20.)

 Some expenses with potentially controllable timing are mortgage interest, investment interest expense and charitable contributions.